-Class, this week we discuss aspects of collection development and acquisitions, which is a complex problem for electronic resources.
+Collection development and acquisitions is a complex problem for electronic resources.
 To rehash, in the print-only days, acquiring resources was a more-than-it-is-now linear process.
 Librarians became aware of an item, sought reviews of the item, possibly collected the item, described it, and then shelved it.
-And maybe, depending on the type of the library, weeded it from the collection at some point in the years to come during their regular course of collection assessment.
+And maybe, depending on the type of the library, weeded it from the collection at some future date during their regular course of collection assessment.

-There are additional vectors to be aware of with electronic resources.
-First, libraries may or may not necessarily own digital works, but different subscription services require different kinds of contracts, as we have learned.
-Second, electronic resources (ebooks, journal articles, databases, etc.) require different handling and disseminating processes due to technological and licensing barriers.
-Martin et al. (2009) truly nail the issue in their article where they write that:
+The above is a simplistic take, but there are additional vectors to be aware of with electronic resources.
+First, as we have learned, libraries may or, more likely, may not own digital works, and different subscription services require different kinds of contracts.
+Second, electronic resources (ebooks, journal articles, databases, etc.) require different handling and disseminating procedures due to differences in technologies and licenses.
+Martin et al. (2009) pinpoint the issue when they write that:

-As much as we would like to think our primary concerns about collecting are based on content, not format, e-resources have certainly challenged many long-established notions of how we buy, collect, preserve, and provide access to information (p.
+As much as we would like to think our primary concerns about collecting are based on content, not format [emphasis added], e-resources have certainly challenged many long-established notions of how we buy, collect, preserve, and provide access to information (p.
 217).

 Although a world where the format dictates so much makes an intriguing world, it can be problematic and worrisome.
-We think that content should be king, but we must ask, how does format either prevent or facilitate access?
-If you catch the implicit gotcha there, you can see that we're building a thread between acquisitions, collections development, and usability, which we'll learn more about latter in the semester.
+We think that content should be king and that "collection managers should focus on the content of the information provided, regardless of the actual form in which the information arrives" (Harloe & Budd, 1994, p.
+83).
+We have already learned that some formats cost more, but we must also ask, how does format (or form) either prevent or facilitate access?
+If you catch the implicit gotcha there, you can see that a thread connects acquisitions, collections development, and usability, the latter which we'll learn more about later in this work.

-One thing about this week: in a collection development course, you would unquestionably focus on content and on the work that is involved creating a collection development policy (which I hope you do or spearhead if your library does not have one).
-I'll briefly discuss this soon.
-Those things are relevant to the acquisition and collection of e-resources.
-However, in a major way, one of the things you should take away from this week's reading is how much the management of electronic resources have impacted librarian work flows and how that has shaped, or reshaped, library organizational hierarchy.
-I'll provide an organizational chart for you to discuss, and we'll use it to discuss how electronic resources have shaped the organizational structure of the library.
+In a collection development course, you would unquestionably focus on content and on the work that is involved creating a collection development policy (CDP), which I hope you do or spearhead if your library does not have one.
+Content and CDPs are relevant to the acquisition, collection, and management of e-resources.
+However, in a major way, it is also important to understand how the management of electronic resources have impacted librarian work flows and how that has shaped, or re-formed, library organizational hierarchy.

-A quick note about the organizational charts.
-The chart that I created was based on my readings of librarian departmental reports written during the late 1950s and early 1960s by librarians at UK.
-These reports are held at the University of Kentucky's Special Collections Research Center, which is fortunately in the building next to mine on campus.
-Organizational charts have been around since the 1800s, but I am not sure when libraries started to create and use them, and I didn't see one in my research on the history of UK Libraries for this time period.
-Thus, I inferred the organizational structure based on the detailed reports written by the various department heads in the library at the time.
-When you compare my chart based on the past to the current one provided by UK Libraries, I think you will be intrigued by how much more complicated the current chart is today.
+A quick note about the organizational hierarchy.
+Such hierarchies are often graphically presented in organizational charts.
+I developed an organizational chart based on my readings of librarian departmental reports written during the late 1950s and early 1960s by librarians at the University of Kentucky, and thus, well before electronic resources took over.
+These departmental reports are archived at the University of Kentucky's Special Collections Research Center.
+Organizational charts have been around since the 1800s, but I am not sure when libraries started to create and use them, and I didn't see one in my research on UK Libraries for this time period.
+Thus, I inferred an organizational structure based on the detailed reports written by the various department heads in the library at the time (See Fig. 1).
+When you compare my chart based on the past to the most recent one provided by UK Libraries (see aside below), it's clear that additional complexities have been added.

 This complexity is very interesting.
-The growth in electronic resources, associated technologies, and markets do not explain all of it: knowledge has become more specialized, and library organizational structure will reflect that; the student population has grown considerably since then, in size and heterogeneity, and library structure will reflect that; and the theory and praxis of library management has evolved throughout the decades, and library structure will reflect that.
-Other issues are at play, and it is certainly true that they are all interconnected, but I do think that technology and e-resources accounts for a large portion of what we see here, and I'm looking forward to reading what you have to say about this.
+The growth in electronic resources, associated technologies, and markets do not explain all of it: knowledge has become more specialized, and library organizational structure reflects that; student populations have grown considerably since then, in size and heterogeneity, and library structure will reflect that; and the theory and praxis of library management has evolved throughout the decades, and library structure will reflect that.
+Other issues are at play, and it is certainly true that they are all interconnected.
+However, I do think that technology and e-resources account for a large portion of the increasing complexity that we see here in the difference between these two organizational charts at different times of the Library's history.

 Finally, I'd be guilty of a serious wrongdoing if I did not discuss the importance of having a collection development policy (CDP) and using that policy to guide the collection, acquisition, and assessment of electronic resources.
-I don't mean to overlap any discussions you may have had about this if you've had a collection management course, I only want to emphasize the importance of a CDP for e-resources.
-Unfortunately, not all libraries, even at major institutions, create or use a CDP, and if you end up working at one, then I'd highly encourage you to convince your colleagues of its importance.
+I want to emphasize the importance of a CDP for e-resources.
+Unfortunately, not all libraries, even at major institutions, create or use a CDP.
+If you end up working at such a library, I highly encourage you to convince your colleagues of its importance.
 A CDP should define a collection, and then include most if not all the following topics:

 - mission, vision, and values statement